csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 an instance of Oracle running on your machine, or a PostgreSQL database running on another machine.
 Only after opening a connection can a Java program execute SQL statements.

-A connection is opened using the getConnection method of the Driver- Manager class (within java.sql).
+A connection is opened using the getConnection method of the DriverManager class (within java.sql).
 This method takes three parameters.2

 • The first parameter to the getConnection call is a string that specifies the URL, or machine name, where the server runs (in our example, db.yale.edu), along with possibly some other information such as the protocol to be used to communicate with the database (in our example, jdbc:oracle:thin:; we shall shortly see why this is required), the port number the database system uses for communication (in our example, 2000), and the specific database on the server to be used (in our example, univdb).
 Note that JDBC specifies only the API, not the communication protocol.
 A JDBC driver may support multiple protocols, and we must specify one supported by both the database and the driver.
 The protocol details are vendor specific.